- Cancer Information

 Health professionals who can help

-See the table below for the type of health professionals that may be able to help you.
+See the table below for the different health professionals that may be able to help you.

 |mental health nurse||The role of a mental health nurse includes assessing people, giving medicines and assisting in behaviour modification programs.
 They must be a registered nurse who has completed further study in mental health nursing.|